willblair0708/parkinsons-detect/README.md

 This repository contains the source code, data, and documentation for our company's AI-driven personalized medicine solutions.
 Our goal is to revolutionize the diagnosis, treatment, and monitoring of brain tumors by leveraging artificial intelligence and personalized medicine.

+We begun by building insights for pacemaker data which began from ThermoBeat (creation of thermoelectric pacemakers).
+We are strongly motivated by the potential in cardiac and neuroscience for early diagnosis.

 ## Table of Contents

 1. [Introduction](#introduction)